Goals and Guardrails

 Every student will have a well-rounded education with co-curricular opportunities, including arts and athletics, integrated into the school experience.

-2.1: The percentage of K-8 students enrolled in visual or performing arts courses at each school will grow from 90.0% in August 2020 to 100.0% by August 2026.
+2.1: The percentage of K-12 students enrolled in a visual or performing arts course at each school.

 Guardrail 2 Data: Enriching, Well-Rounded Experiences